mongodb/specifications/source/uri-options/uri-options.rst

      - non-negative integer; 0 means no timeout
      - no timeout
      - no
+     - NOTE: This option is deprecated  in favor of `timeoutMS <../client-side-operations-timeout/client-side-operations-timeout.rst#timeoutMS>`_

-     - Amount of time spent attempting to send or receive on a socket before timing out; note that this only applies to application operations, not SDAM
+       Amount of time spent attempting to send or receive on a socket before timing out; note that this only applies to application operations, not SDAM.

    * - srvMaxHosts
      - non-negative integer; 0 means no maximum